navid58/FDFD_ver02/README.md

 ## Tutorial

-Please open [example_fdfd.m](https://github.com/navid58/FDFD_ver02/blob/main/example_FDFD.m) and run it section by section as a tutorial for this package.
+Open [example_fdfd.m](https://github.com/navid58/FDFD_ver02/blob/main/example_FDFD.m) and run it section by section as a tutorial for this package.
 I tried to explain each line briefly with appropriate comments.
 All functions inputs and outputs are also explained inside the functions.

 ## Citation